Dynamic Viscosity (mPas) Explained

 Viscosity of Water as a Reference

 Water serves as the reference medium with a dynamic viscosity of approximately 1 mPas at 20 °C. At 0 °C it rises to ~1.8 mPas, and at 60 °C it drops to ~0.47 mPas.
+Water is also a classic Newtonian fluid – its viscosity stays constant regardless of shear rate.
 All media in the table are related to this reference value.

 What Does High or Low Viscosity Mean?